alexheres/Lexer-and-Parser-for-Boolean-Logic/README.md

 # -------- Program and Functionalities ---------

 The program takes as input a text file, where each line is a boolean statement.
-As long as the syntax is correct, the program uses the pySMT library to determine whether or not boolean statements are Satisfiable (see here for more info on Boolean Satisfiability: https://en.wikipedia.org/wiki/Boolean_satisfiability_problem)
+The lexer converts the input into a sequence of tokens, which the parser then validates.
+If valid, the token sequence is then fed into an infix-to-postfix conversion algorithm, to reorder the tokens for evaluation using a stack and automatically generated code.
+The pySMT library is used to determine whether or not boolean statements are Satisfiable (see here for more info on Boolean Satisfiability: https://en.wikipedia.org/wiki/Boolean_satisfiability_problem)

 # -------- Lexer and Parser ---------